fastn-stack/fastn/fastn.com/README.md

-# fpm.dev
+# fastn.io

-This repo contains the documentation of fpm
+This repo contains the documentation of fastn